Neko-Box-Coder/System2/README.md

                                                         const char* inputBuffer,
                                                         const uint32_t inputBufferSize);

+//TODO: Might want to add this to have this ability to close input pipe manually
+//SYSTEM2_FUNC_PREFIX SYSTEM2_RESULT System2CloseInput(System2CommandInfo* info);

 /*
+Cleanup any open handles associated with the command.

+Could return the follow result:
+- SYSTEM2_RESULT_SUCCESS
+- SYSTEM2_RESULT_PIPE_FD_CLOSE_FAILED
+*/
+SYSTEM2_FUNC_PREFIX SYSTEM2_RESULT System2CleanupCommand(const System2CommandInfo* info);

+/*
 Gets the return code if the command has finished.
 Otherwise, this will return SYSTEM2_RESULT_COMMAND_NOT_FINISHED immediately.

+If `manualCleanup` is false,
+`System2CleanupCommand()` is automatically called when the command has exited.

+Otherwise, `System2CleanupCommand()` should be called when the command has exited.

 Could return the follow result:
 - SYSTEM2_RESULT_SUCCESS